For a relatively small resort on the Red Sea, El Gouna packs in a lot of attractions.

 Knowing I was a novice rider I was assigned a guide who rode his horse whilst also holding the reins of mine for most of the trek.
-We took the back roads out of El Gouna and headed across desert land yet to be developed to the more remote beaches.
-We trotted along the waters edge and watched the swooping kites over the ocean and the amber sun gently set behind the Red Sea Mountains.
+We took the back roads out of El Gouna and headed across desert yet to be developed towards the more remote beaches.
+We trotted along the water’s edge and watched the swooping kites over the ocean and the amber sun gently set behind the Red Sea Mountains.
 The activity I had feared the most became a highlight of the trip.

 Horse riding with Yalla Stables costs 42 euros (£33.5) for two hours.

 5. SUP –Stand Up Paddling

 OK so I admit I was a little anxious about this one too but decided to approach the task with the confidence of Cameron Diaz.
 The boards were larger than I expected and due to the shallowness of the water I was able to get on it and stand up much easier than I had anticipated (or much more successfully than my attempts to surf, I should say.)

 The problem with Stand Up Paddling, for me, is the actual paddling.
 It turns out you need quite a strong arm and smooth technique to get your board to go where you want it to.
 It was quite a breezy day when we had our lesson and there was a moment where I thought I would simply blow out the lagoon and off to sea, never to be seen again.
 There may have been a few small collisions with stationary vessels and some near misses with moving ones, but I loved every second of it.
 I learnt that when in trouble, take to your knees and row whichever way you can!

 SUP was a super fun activity, which those with only the basic grasp of balance could master, and had the added bonus of being a great workout for the core, abs and arms.